skyzh/skyzh-site/content/pages/about.md

 My real name is Chi Zhang.
 As the name is too common in Chinese culture, I’m generally referred to as **Alex Chi**.

-In my second year at SJTU, I applied for a research internship.
+In my second year in SJTU, I applied for a research internship.
 It turned out that the whole experience was a disaster for me.
 For half a year I had nothing to do, except attending weekly lab meetups.
 I had no idea of what the team was doing, and what I could do.
 I suffered a lot, questioning myself, "Am I qualified for this position?"
 The next semester I quit that team.
-Only then did I find myself more of **an engineer** than a researcher.
+Only then did I find myself more of an engineer than a researcher.

+During my third year in SJTU, I lost interest in most of my courses, where teachers taught outdated materials which I would never use in my career in a tedious and boring way.
+I [criticized a lot](https://zhuanlan.zhihu.com/p/345269981) on how our university educates our students and made efforts to improve the current situation.
+After that, some of the professors took my advice and made their course more approachable and meaningful.

+Luckily, after long frustration and struggling, I have a vague idea of what my future life should become: do solid works, build exciting things and make software used by a large community.

-My past experience focuses on building system software with the Rust programming language, especially storage systems.
-I built [AgateDB](https://github.com/tikv/agatedb) during my internship in PingCAP.
+For the past two years, I focus on building system software with the Rust programming language, especially storage systems.
+One example is [AgateDB](https://github.com/tikv/agatedb), which was built during my internship in PingCAP.
 Also, I love becoming part of the open-source community.
-Currently, I'm a contributor of [the TiKV project](https://tikv.org) and a maintainer at [SJTUG mirror](https://mirrors.sjtug.sjtu.edu.cn).
+Currently, I contribute to [the TiKV community](https://tikv.org) and maintains a lot of projects in [the SJTUG community](https://github.com/sjtug).
-In a nutshell, **I build things that interest me, excite me, and impact people**.
+For the future, I am constantly seeking opportunities to build things that interest me, excites me, and impact people.